-At the time of inspection the property was found to be in reasonable order having due regard to its age and character with fittings internally on semi modern lines and the decoration to an adequate standard.
-Although not an exhaustive list a number of items were noted which included the following:-
+At the time of inspection the property was found to be generally well maintained having regard to its age and character, with fittings internally on fairly modern lines.
+A number of items were noted which are reflected in the valuation figure.
+In general, these are mostly typical of buildings of this age, or capable of remedy by routine maintenance and repair.